 Dr. James Heisig

-Despite a research focus in the philosophy of religion, Heisig is best known by Japanese learners for his book Remembering the Kanji.
-In our interview, he discusses how RTK came to be, including the heavy doses of skepticism his method first received.
+Despite a research focus in the philosophy of religion, James Heisig is primarily known by Japanese learners for his groundbreaking books—Remembering the Kanji, Remembering the Kana, and Remembering the Hanzi—which show adults how to master characters more efficiently using “imaginative memory” instead of tedious rote learning.

 Dr. Jay Rubin

 Jay Rubin is the author of the must-read book Making Sense of Japanese: What the Textbooks Don’t Tell You.
 He holds a Ph.D. in Japanese from the University of Chicago, and has taught at both the University of Washington and Harvard.
 His humorous dissection of Japanese greatly helped save my sanity when I was first battling with the more difficult aspects of Japanese grammar.

 Khatzumoto (勝本), a.k.a.
 “Khatz”, is the creator of the popular language blog and community All Japanese All the Time (AJATT).
 Proving that self-guided immersion works, Khatzumoto reached an impressive level of fluency in a very short time by watching anime, reading manga, and having an all around kick-ass time.